 The job was painfully dull.
 Endless restocking, reorganizing, cleaning.
 No matter how many times I went through a section, it’d always be messed up again minutes after I walked away.
 Somehow, even when the store was empty.
 It felt like a ghost was deliberately screwing with me.

 Not that I had to deal with ghosts anymore.

-The story wasn’t particularly well trafficked, so I had a lot of downtime.
+The store wasn’t particularly well trafficked, so I had a lot of downtime.
 In the past, that usually meant a lot of hanging out with whatever coworkers I had that afternoon.
 Screwing around, goofing off, making up games we could play that wouldn’t wreck the aisles.
 Whatever.
 Of course, whenever my coworker took a break, I’d lapse into boredom again.
 I used to be so terrible at being idle.
 I had to be doing something.
 Even if it wasn’t productive, even if it wasn’t enjoyable, so long as I was engaged I could feel at ease.

 Calm, quiet moments were now precious gifts, every last one of them.
 It gave me time to think.
 Time to reflect.
 Time to plan.
 I’d learned quickly that if I didn’t slow down and consider everything, find the best approach I could, I’d end up with even more failures and regrets.

 It was a hard lesson to learn.
 A lesson I learned in sweat and blood, in the heat of battle and the quiet, deadly halls of diplomacy and subterfuge.
 I’d found a new way.
 Careful, measured, patient.
 Taking control whenever possible.